Coming of Age (Galatians 3:23-4:7)

 One day God came to Earth and began his message: “We lepers….”
 Now he wasn’t just helping us.
 Now he was one of us.
 Now he was in our skin.
 Now we were in it together.

-Then Paul says explains why all of this happened.
+Then Paul explains why all of this happened.
 He says, “…to redeem those under the law, that we might receive adoption to sonship” (Galatians 4:4).
 The word that Paul uses here is adoption.
 In those days, wealthy men – even emperors – adopted men not related to them by blood with the intention that they would succeed them.
 At the moment of adoption, the son was in all legal respects equal with those born into the family.

 Because Jesus came to earth, you have been adopted into God’s family.
-You have the intimacy of relationship with God.
+You have the intimacy of a relationship with God.
 You are fabulously wealthy, because everything that Jesus accomplished has been transferred to you.
 The Bible says that you will share all the glory that belongs to Christ.
 You are an heir of all of God’s blessings.
 It means that you are loved just as Christ was loved.
 Henri Nouwen puts it this way:

 The Father wants to say, more than with his touch than with his voice, good things of his children.
 He has no desire to punish them.
 They have already been punished excessively by their own inner or outer waywardness.
 The Father wants simply to let them know that the love they have searched for in such distorted ways has been, is, and always will be there for them.
 The Father wants to say, more with his hands than with his mouth: “You are my Beloved, on you my favor rests.”
 (The Return of the Prodigal Son)